 5. Lego Insiders (Community-Driven Loyalty)

-LEGO Insiders (launched in August 2023) is a loyalty program offered by LEGO, designed for fans and collectors of LEGO sets and products.
+LEGO Insiders (launched in August 2023) is a community-driven loyalty program that transforms fan creativity and brand engagement into meaningful, redeemable rewards.
 Members earn points through purchases, social media interactions, and surveys, which can be redeemed for discounts, exclusive rewards, and sweepstakes entries.

 Personally, as a long-time LEGO enthusiast, I’ve experienced the excitement of earning points and accessing unique perks like early access to new collections.